cs396-web-dev/spring2021/pages/syllabus.md

 Your lab participation grade will be based on your engagement during labs, which includes the quality of your lab submissions and your lab attendance.
 You may miss one lab without a grade penalty.

 ### Other Grading Logistics

+#### Late Work Policy
+* Late work will be accepted (within 48 hours of the deadline) with a 20% penalty.
+* No work will be accepted 48 hours after the deadline (unless you work with the Dean of Students).

+#### Final Grade Calculations
 Final grades are assigned on a fixed scale: 93-100 is an A, 90-92.99 is an A-, 87-89.99 is a B+, etc. Some other logistics:

 * Final course grades will not be rounded or curved.
 * We will not be using the final exam time allocated for this class.

 ## Policy on Academic Honesty
 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
 For the programming assignments: You are allowed (encouraged, even!) to discuss general approaches to solving problems, but all work you submit must be your own.
 Working “together” and presenting variants of the same file is not acceptable.
 Here are some specific guidelines to make sure you don’t cross the line: